neovimcraft.com is a hobby project I built recently

 see what was going wrong.

-Maybe for my particular use-case this is not a great fit for svelte-kit
+Maybe for my particular use-case this is not a great fit for svelte-kit?
+In

 the end there was another comment that discussed a